georgethebeatle/diycontainers/README.md

 Linux f758f8c61110 4.15.0-33-generic #36-Ubuntu SMP Wed Aug 15 16:00:05 UTC 2018 x86_64 GNU/Linux
 ```

-Comparing the outputs, it seems that the container is behaving a lot like a VM.
-It is seeing its own image and its own set of processes (with much larger pid numbers) that have nothing to do with those of the host.
+When we compare the outputs, we can say that the container is behaving a lot like a VM.
+It is seeing its own image and its own set of processes (with much smaller pid numbers) that have nothing to do with those of the host.
 From the container's point of view it looks like it is running on a different machine.
-However, the kernel version (displayed by `uname -a`) looks exactly the same.
+However, the kernel version (displayed by `uname -a`) looks exactly the same, which is suspicious.

 Now let's trigger a long running process in the container.
 In your left terminal execute: